marlia92/PFA-component-starter/src/component-library/content/components/primitives/testimonial/examples/alignment-end.md

 spacing: "all"
 blocks:
   - _bookshop_name: "primitives/testimonial"
-    quote: "The impact was immediate.
+    text: "The impact was immediate.
 Our workflow feels lighter, and results speak for themselves"
     authorName: "Casey Lin"
     authorDescription: ""
     horizontalAlignment: end